convox/docs/docs/introduction/faq.md

 ## How does Convox handle scaling?

 You have multiple options to control and configure your scaling.
 [Application scaling](/scaling/scaling) can be static or automatic, based on CPU, Memory, Traffic or custom metrics.
-Rack scaling can also be configured, even utilising Spot instances or Fargate for lower pricing and more flexibility!
+Rack scaling can also be configured, even using Spot instances or Fargate for lower pricing and more flexibility!

 ## Is Convox PCI/HIPAA compliant?

-Yes, we are an ideal solution for systems which need the highest level of security and accountability.
+It depends on the level of compliance you need and how you run Convox.

+SOC2 and similar fintech compliance requirements are achievable with the SaaS Convox Console, since your applications and infrastructure always run in your own AWS account.

+HIPAA is different.
+To run HIPAA workloads you need an Enterprise self-hosted Rack, including a self-hosted Console deployed into your own AWS account, and you sign the Business Associate Agreement (BAA) directly with AWS.
+Because Convox runs entirely within your AWS account, this is not a capability of the SaaS-hosted Console.
 More details on making your installation HIPAA compliant can be found [here](/reference/hipaa-compliance).

 ## Can I use Convox with an external Docker Registry?